 The first steps necessary to build the image classification model were to select a target vocabulary and gather a training dataset using the Europeana Search API; explore how we did this below.

 Defining a vocabulary for classification

 Controlled vocabularies are sets of predefined and uniquely identified concepts, which can be used to index data and make it interoperable.
 The use of vocabularies in information retrieval is a convenient way to organise and reference knowledge.

 At Europeana, we use concepts from vocabularies (identified by Uniform Resource Identifiers, URIs) as part of the metadata for indexing cultural heritage objects.
 For this project, we focused on a selection of concepts from the Europeana Entity Collection, which have equivalences with concepts from the Getty Art and Architecture Thesaurus (AAT).
 This vocabulary was originally gathered for organising the sourcing of content for our thematic collections.
 We included 20 categories like photographs, paintings, sculptures, clothing, and jewellery.
-Explore the complete list on Github.

 Accessing data using the Europeana Search API

 Once we had our vocabulary, we wanted to access images belonging to the different categories for training our model.
 We did this through the Europeana Search API, one of the many interfaces that allow us to retrieve cultural heritage objects displayed at europeana.eu.
 Given a query and a set of parameters, the Search API will return a machine readable response containing the metadata of the resulting objects.
 The API response serves the data following the Europeana Data Model.

 In our setting, we considered that there was only one possible category for each image.
 This allowed us to assemble an annotated dataset by querying the Search API for images corresponding to the different concepts in our vocabulary, and using this concept as the label.
 In this way we assembled the dataset automatically and no manual annotation was necessary.